Trees for Tribals

 Trees for Rural Communities

-Plantation of local tree species on the community lands of villages like Gunthaput, Admunda, Bilaput, Majhiput, Kandh-Karadi, Charagaon, K.Chintalguda, and Chikudugudain, Koraput, Odisha.
+Plantation of local tree species on the community lands of villages like Gunthaput, Admunda, Bilaput, Majhiput, Kandh-Karadi, Charagaon, K.Chintalguda, and Chikudugudain in Koraput, Odisha.

 - To regenerate degraded forests in the area.

 - To improve tree cover on the uplands to reduce the effects of soil erosion and run-off of water.

 - To provide empowerment to tribal communities along with fruits, fodder and non-timber forest produce.

 - To improve the living standards of its inhabitants by incorporating sustainable livelihood opportunities for the tribal community.

 According to Mr. R.C.S.
 Bell (first District Magistrate and Collector, Koraput), the name of the town itself is derived presumably from a tree, nux-vomica, that must at one time have been prominent near the site.
 But today, not a single tree of nux-vomica can be found near the town, fears Mr. Bell.
 Koraput, known for its holy temples, is also a tourism place, surrounded by mountains, thick forests and waterfalls.
 Many different tribal communities (Adivasis) reside in this district.
 The traditional culture, knowledge and subsistence of the Adivasis are closely connected with local ecosystems.
 The local farmers state that their farms are influenced by the culture of the forest around them.
 “As the forest is a diversity of plants, the farm is a diversity of crops.
 The forest provides everything, including the seeds for the next year, which we would be using throughout the year.”, said Sunamain to indiaclimatedialogue.